particle-iot/docs/src/content/reference/firmware.md

 A device may not publish events beginning with a case-insensitive match for "spark".
 Such events are reserved for officially curated data originating from the Cloud.

-Calling `Particle.publish()` when the cloud connecvtion has been turned off will not publish an event.
+Calling `Particle.publish()` when the cloud connection has been turned off will not publish an event.
 This is indicated by the return success code of `false`.

 If the cloud connection is turned on and trying to connect to the cloud unsuccessfully, Particle.publish may block for 20 seconds to 5 minutes.
 Checking `Particle.connected()` can prevent this.